 The contents of this paper are as follows.
 We start our study by generalities on symbolic dynamical system.
-More precisely, we begin by a brief overview of coded systems, the notion of tower of a prefix code (introduced by G. Hansel and F. Blanchard in \cite{MR858689}) and $\beta$-shift.
-The second part of the paper is devoted to the explicitation of codes and the ergodic measures attached to the negative $\beta$-shifts, and the strange links between $ ]-\infty, -\gamma_0]$ and each interval $]-\gamma_{n}, -\gamma_{n+1}]$.
-We start this section by recalling the codes of the possible supports of the measure with the maximal entropy.
-Next, we give intransitive words.
+More precisely, we begin with a brief overview of coded systems, the notion of tower of a prefix code (introduced by G. Hansel and F. Blanchard in \cite{MR858689}) and $\beta$-shift.
+The second part of the paper is devoted to the explicit description of codes and the ergodic measures attached to the negative $\beta$-shifts, and the surprising links between $ ]-\infty, -\gamma_0]$ and each interval $]-\gamma_{n}, -\gamma_{n+1}]$.
+We start this section by recalling the codes of the possible supports of the measure of maximal entropy.
+Next, we characterize intransitive words.